techworkersco/twc-site-nl/content/about/index.en.md

 ### Organize your workplace

 Do you know who's on your works council?
 Does your workplace even have a works council?
 (It's a legal requirement for any company in the Netherlands with over 50 people.)
 Tech Workers Coalition can help you get more done through your works council.
 Or you could start a [workers' (labour) council](https://en.wikipedia.org/wiki/Workers'_council), if that's more your thing?
-Get together with other tech workers to organize for the workplace changes you want.
+Get together with other tech workers to organize for get the workplace changes you want.

 ## FAQ